Any way you cut it,

 But soon, patients around the world may be able to avail themselves of an alternative – one that all but eliminates these dreaded side effects of the conventional facelift.
 Named after its creator, Dr. Woffles Wu, the Woffles Lift is catching the attention of cosmetic surgeons worldwide.
 What this newcomer technique offers is the same rejuvenated result, but without the surgery.

-“Basically, the Woffles Lift is a wholly unique technique,” says the Singapore-based cosmetic surgeon.
+“Basically, the Woffles thread Lift treatment in Singapore is a wholly unique technique,” says the Singapore-based cosmetic surgeon.
 “I think it holds great, great promise for the field.”

 How it Works?